schlopp96/MyCaesarCipher/README.md

     > Decrypted Shift-Key 24 : Qbpq Zfmebo

     > Decrypted Shift-Key 25 : Paop Yeldan
+    ```

+- The **`CaesarCipher.decrypt`** method will return all possible shifted-key variations of the given encrypted text as a dictionary.
+  - This is NOT printed to stdout even if the `stdout_output` parameter is set to `True`.

+  - ```python
     {'Ozno Xdkczm': 0, 'Nymn Wcjbyl': 1, 'Mxlm Vbiaxk': 2, 'Lwkl Uahzwj': 3, 'Kvjk Tzgyvi': 4, 'Juij Syfxuh': 5, 'Ithi Rxewtg': 6, 'Hsgh Qwdvsf': 7, 'Grfg Pvcure': 8, 'Fqef Oubtqd': 9, 'Epde Ntaspc': 10, 'Docd Mszrob': 11, 'Cnbc Lryqna': 12, 'Bmab Kqxpmz': 13, 'Alza Jpwoly': 14, 'Zkyz Iovnkx': 15, 'Yjxy Hnumjw': 16, 'Xiwx Gmtliv': 17, 'Whvw Flskhu': 18, 'Vguv Ekrjgt': 19, 'Uftu Djqifs': 20, 'Test Cipher': 21, 'Sdrs Bhogdq': 22, 'Rcqr Agnfcp': 23, 'Qbpq Zfmebo': 24, 'Paop Yeldan': 25}
     ```

-- The **`CaesarCipher.decrypt`** method will return all possible shifted-key variations of the given encrypted message as a dictionary.

-- **_Generally_**, the _most legible_ key output will be the correct decrypted message, assuming the encrypted message was legible initially.
+- **_Generally_**, the _most legible_ key output will be the correct decrypted text (assuming the encrypted text was legible initially).

-- Regardless, the correct output **MUST** be one of the output values due to the limitations of the algorithm being tied to the length of the alphabet 26 and the number of possible integers [0-9].
+- Regardless, the correct output **MUST** be one of the output values due to the limitations of the algorithm being tied to the length of the alphabet [26] and the number of possible integers [0-9].
-  - This is also the reason why the algorithm is not recommended for serious real-world cryptography use cases.
+  - This is also the reason why the algorithm is not recommended for serious real-world cryptography use cases, as it is rather simple to decipher Caesar-Cipher encrypted text.

 ---